 Purdue opens its new season with the Black & Gold Intrasquad

-J Agnew completed his sixth year as Purdue men's swimming and diving assistant coach and recruiting coordinator in 2013.
+J Agnew completed his seventh year as Purdue men's swimming and diving assistant coach and recruiting coordinator during the 2013-14 school year.

 His tenure on deck has been one of the most successful stretches in Purdue history.
 In 2009 and 2010, the Boilermakers tied their highest Big Ten finish by placing fourth, marking the first time they earned consecutive fourth-place finishes since 1947-51.
 In the past three seasons alone, Boilermakers have broken a school record 23 times and taken down a freshman record 20 times.